 It is intended that Shareholders will be notified immediately if a Fund activates gates or similar arrangements or if the Directors decide to suspend redemptions.
-Shareholders will also be notified whenever the Directors make material changes to liquidity management systems and procedures employed in respect of a Fund.
+Shareholders will also be notified whenever the Manager or the Investment Managers make material changes to liquidity management systems and procedures employed in respect of a Fund.